-Currently the Vice Chair of the both the YAL board and the YAL Trust board and the Chairman of the Educational Grants Advisory Committee which helped see the inaugural 2015 scholarship program be successfully launched.
+Currently a director and past Vice Chair of the both the YAL board and the YAL Trust board.
+Rod also chairs the Educational Grants Advisory Committee, which helped see the inaugural 2015 scholarship program successfully launched.

-Married to Gail for 44 years and boast a son Chris and a grandson, Nicholas.
-Since retiring from Araluen and the board of Armadale Region Business Association (‘Business Armadale’) last year, he now has more time to indulge his passion of the YAL, motoring, travel, gardening, home improvements and relaxing.
-He is excited about the future of the YAL and hopes that he can be a part of building its future.
+He has been married to Gail for 48 years and boasts a son, Chris, and grandchildren, Nicholas and Madison; as well as two step-grandchildren, Callum and Caitlin.
+Since retiring from Araluen and the board of Armadale Region Business Association (‘Business Armadale’) in 2014, he has more time to indulge his passion of the YAL, motoring, travel, gardening, home improvements and relaxing.
+He is excited about the prospects for the YAL and is committed to being a part of building its future.

 Neil grew up in Sydney with his close family of 7 (5 boys – quite a crowd!).
 He first holidayed in WA with his partner in 1993 and when a work opportunity arose in 1995 they jumped at the chance to relocate.

-David was born in Singapore but has lived in Australia – first in Perth and now Brisbane – for the last 20 years.
+David was born in Singapore and has lived in Australia since 1997; first in Perth, then Brisbane, Adelaide and now Sydney.

-He joined the YAL board in 2013 and is currently acting as the Public Officer.
-He was also a founding Director of the YAL Trust board of directors.
+He joined the YAL Board in 2013 and was also a founding Director of the YAL Trust board of directors.

 Judy was a YAL board member between 2002 till 2017.
 She was a foundation director of the Trust board when it was created in 2014 a role which she still fills today.
 She feel a huge sense of belonging and responsibility to continue watching over the wonderful work that the “Boss” initiated.